"If you are ugly you must either learn to dance or make love." ~ Zimbabwe

 It’s officially a revolution in the United States of America.
 And this one involves our beautiful African-American ladies, but we may extend that term to all “black” women in the United States, including Africans (non-Americans).
 A new wave is sweeping our ladies and it’s called “The Big Chop.”

 AFRICA is full of talented individuals.
 No matter where we are in the world, there is an African man or woman doing great things.
 This is what makes my job (if you call it really a job) so enjoyable all the time.
+As an editor for a magazine that focuses on showcasing Africans positive contribution to the world, it’s such a pleasure meeting and talking to these great individuals that I get the privilege to call “brothers” or “sisters.”

 To mark the International Day for the Elimination of Racial Discrimination, the nonprofit organization LE HESED in collaboration with a couple of local organizations hosted an impressive event with Reverend Jesse Jackson as the guest speaker.